mehrdadxzaker/healthkey-mvp/README.md

 - Appended to an append-only transparency log (in-memory Merkle log for the MVP),
 - Optionally checked by a policy engine (OPA/Rego).

-> **Note:** This is a skeleton meant for learning and bootstrapping.
-It avoids storing any PII in the log—only pointers/commitments and consent snapshots.

 ---

 ## Why TypeScript/Fastify for the MVP?